๐, what do you call this emoji? To many of us it is memorized as :tada:

 As much as I love emoji, the Unicode Consortium undoubtedly does a lot of work that is way more important than maintaining and adding Emoji each year in my opinion (see: Mariko's hot take).
 However, if the attention they got through the worldwide adoption of Emoji helps fund their work, I guess that is a good thing.
 You can adopt an emoji to help fund their work.

-I adopted 😬 a while ago; I used to make this face in photos because I don’t like my smile, and to me it also is akin to 🤷🏻♀️, but there’s really no way for people to know that I didn’t mean to be :grimacing:.
+I adopted ๐ฌ a while ago; I used to make this face in photos because I don't like my smile, and to me it also is akin to ๐คท๐ปโโ๏ธ, but there's really no way for people to know that I didn't mean to be :grimacing:

-Now, go forth and enjoy Emoji responsibly. 👋🏼
+Now, go forth and enjoy Emoji responsibly. ๐๐ผ

 Many thanks to Javan, Trevor, Josh, and Jeremy for the background information on the creation of shortcode.